Deployment

 Configuration (env)

-GoFastr reads config from the environment (with .env auto-loaded in
+GoFastr reads config from the environment.
+NewApp also loads .env

-development — see dotenv; real env always wins).
-Common vars:
+GOFASTR_DOTENV=off to suppress it — see dotenv; real env

 VarPurpose